MBTIKeeper

 How do ISTJs handle emotional situations?

 ISTJs process emotions primarily through their tertiary Introverted Feeling (Fi), which operates as a private, internal function.
-Thomson (1998) observes that ISTJs often experience strong feelings but may struggle to articulate them verbally, preferring instead to express care through practical action.
-Under stress, the inferior Ne function can occasionally produce uncharacteristic emotional reactions (Quenk, 2002).
-ISTJs who develop greater awareness of their Fi function over time often report improved emotional fluency and deeper interpersonal connections.
+Thomson (1998) observes that ISTJs often experience strong feelings but struggle to articulate them verbally, preferring instead to express care through practical action.
+Under stress, the inferior extraverted intuition function can occasionally produce uncharacteristic emotional reactions (Quenk, 2002).
+ISTJs who develop greater awareness of their introverted feeling function over time often report improved emotional fluency and deeper interpersonal connections.